stevemanavalan/IRTEX/README.md

    1. Displays the pie chart depicting the feature contribution based on the json object which is retrieved from the backend python script(**Feature.py**)

-   2. To track user clicks, we are persisting the repository image id into the corresponding query image as shown below:
+   2. To track user clicks, we are persisting the repository image id into the corresponding query image.

       ![](E:\OVGU\Sem2_Summer2020\Subjects\Project\Milestone_2\mongodb.png)